PageRank, Parcoursup and other Moral Machines

 (1) A Belief System

 As stated by Dominique Cardon, the idea of using the citation link to define the classification of information first dates back to Moreno’s sociometric revolution in the 1930s, when he wanted to describe the structure of society based on the links between individuals, rather than on the categories used to identify and differentiate people.
-Thus, here is a first belief: the social link is a vote.
+Thus, here is a first belief: the social link is like a vote.

 Here is a second belief, even more decisive: the web is a means of liberation.
-Let’s recall this (somewhat naive) incantation by John Perry Barlow, to which the whole generation of the origins of the web subscribed4:
+Let’s recall this (somewhat naive) incantation by John Perry Barlow, to which the whole generation of the origins of the web subscribed[4]:

 We are creating a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity.